 Alumni salaries were provided by PayScale.
 View our methodology for more details or learn more about OnlineU.

-Established in 1889, the University of Idaho was the state’s only university for over 70 years.
+Established in 1889, the University of Idaho remained the state’s only university for over 70 years.
 The institution offers a Master of Science in Psychology: Human Factors as a fully online program.
 The degree focuses on the application of psychology to human factors in various industries and spheres of employment.
 Examples are human performance and error, interaction with machines and computers, safety, and ergonomics.
-The university partners with several area companies to place students in internships if they like.
+The university partners with several area companies to place students in optional internships.
 A minimum of 30 credits are required to complete the degree, and students can choose from a thesis or non-thesis (comprehensive exam) option.
 The thesis option is generally completed in four semesters plus a summer session.
 Full-time online students pay in-state tuition.
+Students use the Blackboard learning management system to access and organize their coursework and have the flexibility to complete assignments on their own schedule.
+There are two start dates for this online program.
+Prerequisites include a bachelor’s degree with at least a 3.0 GPA.
+Eligible students can apply by submitting an online application, academic transcripts, a statement of purpose, three letters of recommendation, and an updated CV.
+GRE scores are not required.
+Resources for distance learners include library services, career services, IT support, and academic advising.

 #2 University of Nevada - Reno